Everything you need to know about the Vancouver Hawks!

-Founded in 1895 in Vancouver, British Columbia, Canada, our club offers a full range of opportunities for men, women, boys and girls to enjoy the sport at all levels of play.
-Our members are regularly selected to regional, provincial and national teams.
+Founded in 1895 in Vancouver, British Columbia, Canada, our club offers a full range of opportunities for men, women, boys and girls to enjoy field hockey at all levels of play.
+Vancouver Hawks members are regularly selected to regional, provincial and national teams.
 Whether you wish to play, coach or umpire, we have a place for you on one of our many competitive or recreational teams.

 “Developing lifelong involvement in field hockey”

 - Fun playing hockey and building social connections

 - Pride in personal achievement and in the club

 A. It is an athletic non-contact stick and ball goal scoring sport played by teams of 11 players on an outdoor artificial surface.
 It is the world’s third most popular field sport.
 A number of countries boast professional leagues.
 There are highly ranked teams from nations on all continents.

 Q. Where does Canada stand in the world?

 A. Canadian women are ranked 21st in the world while the Men just elevated themselves into the top 10 at the recent World Cup.